-Students participate in a 3 and one-half day Washington, DC seminar between fall and spring semesters in which they meet with personnel in the legislative, advocacy, non-profit, and federal agency areas with the objective to better understand current topics of policy interest and methods of policy development and analysis.
+During the 2nd year of the program, students participate in a 3 1/2 day Washington, DC seminar between fall and spring semesters in which they meet with personnel in the legislative, advocacy, non-profit, and federal agency areas with the objective to better understand current topics of policy interest and methods of policy development and analysis.

-The final semester of study, each student is placed in an individualized Advanced Nutrition Field Experience lasting 10-weeks/400 hours of full time work.
-This 10week Advanced Nutrition Field Experience follows completion of required This experience may be done domestically or internationally.
-Students choosing an international experience should note that the experience can only contribute 300 of the 400 hours of internship.
-The remaining 100 hours need to be completed domestically and should prepare the student for their international experience.
-Preceptors for international experiences must be nutrition professionals.
-This experience provides students with the opportunity to integrate theory with practice, facilitate the transition from student to professional status, and clarify short-term career objectives in a supportive and nurturing environment.
-Each student is expected to participate in a variety of activities as well as take major responsibility for one major project planned with the field preceptor and faculty The field experiences is jointly selected (between advisor/student) advisor. according to the student's needs, interests, career goals, and experience.
+For the MPH degree, each student is placed in an individualized Advanced Nutrition Field Experience lasting 8-weeks of full time work for the final summer of study,.
+This experience follows completion of required coursework, and may be done domestically or internationally.
+Students are provided with the opportunity to integrate theory with practice, facilitate the transition from student to professional status, and clarify short-term career objectives in a supportive and nurturing environment.
+Each student is expected to participate in a variety of activities as well as take major responsibility for one major project planned with the field preceptor and faculty advisor.
+The field experience is jointly selected (between advisor/student) according to the student's needs, interests, career goals, and experience.
+The Handbook on Advanced Nutrition Field Practice Experience is kept current as a reference to faculty advisors, students and field counselors.